New & Existing Patients

 Disabled Patient Facilities

-The Health Centre has four toilets for the disabled and a lift for easy access to the first floor consulting rooms and treatment rooms, three disabled car parking spaces at the front of the building and more towards the rear of the building.
+The Practice has accessable toilets for our disabled patients and a lift for easy access to the first floor consulting rooms, three disabled car parking spaces at the front of the building and more towards the rear of the building.

-Please note that although we are able to accommodate wheelchairs and indeed, have some wheelchairs for use in the lobby, we are not able to accommodate motorised scooters inside the Health Centre and we ask that you park these in an appropriate place outside in the car park.
+Please note that although we are able to accommodate wheelchairs and indeed, have some wheelchairs for use in the lobby, we are not able to accommodate motorised scooters inside the Practice and we ask that you park these in an appropriate place outside please.

-If you need assistance with accessing the Health Centre and are unable to bring someone along with you to help, please let the receptionist know when you book your appointment and we will make every effort to help.
+If you need assistance with accessing the Practice and are unable to bring someone along with you to help, please let our Patient Services Team know when you book your appointment and we will make every effort to help.